 2. Set A Routine

-Like any other kind of therapy or rehabilitation practice, using your dilator must become part of your routine to begin seeing the positive benefits of the product.
-At first, it may seem odd to add “Use my vaginal dilator!” to your schedule, but eventually, it will become like any other part of your daily health and beauty habit!
+Like any other kind of therapy or rehabilitation practice, using your dilator must become part of your routine.
+It is only with regular use that you will begin seeing the positive benefits of the product.
+At first, it may seem odd to add “Use my vaginal dilator!” to your schedule.
+Eventually thought, it will become like any other part of your daily health and beauty habit!
 Consider finding a private, safe time such as immediately when you wake up, prior to sleep, or while doing a relaxing activity like binge-watching your favourite show on TV!

 3. Clean & Prepare The Dilator

 The first step in using your dilator is to fully clean and prep the dilator before each use.
 Using warm water and approved soap, fully wash the dilator and dry it off before inserting it.
 The warm water will help make the dilator more comfortable upon use.